Benefits of Managed VoIP:

 Larger companies can still use managed VoIP, but the service becomes more expensive the more phone lines your system operates.

-Managed VoIP, that is, a managed VoIP PBX, is an excellent alternative to an expensive traditional PBX system or managing your own IP PBX.
+Managed VoIP is an excellent alternative to an expensive traditional PBX system or managing your own IP PBX.